grafana/alloy/docs/sources/troubleshoot/support_bundle.md

 {{< docs/public-preview product="Generate support bundle" >}}

-The `/-/support?duration=N` endpoint returns a support bundle, a zip file that contains information about a running {{< param "PRODUCT_NAME" >}} instance, and can be used as a baseline of information when trying to debug an issue.
+The `/-/support?duration=N` endpoint returns a support bundle, a compressed file that contains information about a running {{< param "PRODUCT_NAME" >}} instance, and can be used as a baseline of information when trying to debug an [issue][alloy-repo].

-This feature is not covered by our [backward-compatibility][backward-compatibility] guarantees.
+This feature isn't covered by the [backward-compatibility][backward-compatibility] guarantees.

 {{< admonition type="note" >}}
 This endpoint is enabled by default, but may be disabled using the `--disable-support-bundle` runtime flag.